DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 "I'll lecture Jeanne-sama later on."

-Fairin wakes up from her listless state.
+Farin wakes up from her listless state.
 Until her master's return, this bodyguard was waiting her return more than 10 hours without food.

 "Rinne, I'm going to meeting, but what are you going to do?"